Follow @scope_views

 As I mentioned before, this 3rd generation Stowaway has dropped the classic AP focuser for a dual-speed 2.5” Starlight FeatherTouch rack-and-pinion with a rotator and a special visual back.
 It’s sufficiently heavy duty for bigger cameras or Bino’s, but doesn’t add too much weight.

 If you’re familiar with FeatherTouch focusers, you’ll know that manual focusers don’t come any better, which is why they’ve slowly taken over at the high end.
 Smooth, super-precise and stable, with a lovely feel and build.
+For visual use I actually prefer their smaller Crayford units, which are even smoother (but are less controllable with heavy cameras).

 The visual back is unique and has a full-aperture (i.e. 2.5”) circular dovetail with three thumbscrews called ‘DoveLoc’ to take AP’s flattener or reducer (see accessories section), in addition to the usual 2” and 1.25” eyepiece holders.
 This feature should support the largest sensors (AP always made a point of being medium-format friendly back in the days of emulsion).